 100% of our material regulated operations are covered by ISO 14001 environmental management systems.

-Our material emissions of NOx are from our generating facilities in the US and compressors installed on the gas transmission network in the UK.
-Our generating facilities in the US are our only material source of SOx.
+Our material emissions of NOx are from our generating facilities in the US, which are also our only material source of SOx.

 In 2019/20, we emitted around 1,958 tonnes of NOx and 305 tonnes of SOx, compared with 2,565 and 1,602 tonnes respectively in 2018/19.

 National Grid offers many electricity and natural gas energy-efficiency programmes for residential and business customers.
 For residential customers, the programmes offer various incentives and assistance to make homes more energy efficient; through lighting, appliances, high-efficiency heating equipment and water heaters, boiler controls, and insulating and sealing measures.
 For business customers, our electricity and natural gas energy efficiency programmes can help improve efficiency at existing or new facilities; by lowering operation and maintenance costs through efficient lighting and controls, heating systems, heating, ventilation and air conditioning (HVAC), windows and insulation instalments, and by participating in other industry-specific efficiency installations and programmes.

 During the 2019 calendar year, participation in National Grid’s gas energy efficiency programmes had a 25% decrease over 2018 with 1.3 million participants.
 In 2019, there were 6.7 million participants in the Company’s electric energy efficiency programmes, which was a 72% increase from 2018 (mainly due to the large number of residential lighting measures which do not count unique participants but use a proxy of number of bulbs per participant).
 Combined, this resulted in 8 million participants in the gas and electric programmes.